 Bed bugs are notoriously difficult to find and get rid of, and the damage they can cause ranges from itchy bites to psychological distress.

 But before taking any drastic actions (like this), take a deep breath and carefully check if what you found is really a bed bug.
-After all, there are several common household pests with similar sizes, shapes, and colors that might also be found in your bedroom.
+After all, there are several common household pests with similar sizes, shapes, and colors that might also be found in your home.

 What Do Bed Bugs Actually Look Like?

-An adult bed bug has a large, flat, oval-shaped abdomen that encompasses most of its body.
+An adult bed bug has 6 thin legs and a large, flat, oval-shaped abdomen that encompasses most of its body.
 After it feeds on blood, the bed bug’s abdomen swells into a long, bloated football shape with a reddish tinge.

 A juvenile bed bug, also known as a nymph or instar, looks similar to an adult bed bug except it’s smaller in size and lighter in color.
 Depending on its stage of growth, a bed bug nymph might appear whitish-tan or light brown.